 Here they are, from north to south, for you to discover at your own pace.

-Tourists swarm here every Sunday to attend Marjorie Eliot's free jazz concerts held inside her apartment, but this grand building is famous for other reasons too: It was once home to actor and singer Paul Robeson, musician and composer Count Basie, boxer Joe Louis, and many others.
+Before Covid, tourists would swarm to this grand building every Sunday to attend Marjorie Eliot's free jazz concerts in her apartment.
+But 555 Edgecombe is famous for other reasons, too: It was once home to actor and singer Paul Robeson, musician and composer Count Basie, boxer Joe Louis, and many others.

 None other than jazz great Duke Ellington lived in this late Gothic Revival beauty in Washington Heights, and there's even a plaque out front commemorating the fact.